Pr0t0ns/Funcaptcha-Solver/README.md

-Feel free to contact @Pr0t0nwave on Telegram if you're looking to purchase a stable funcaptcha solution.
+Feel free to contact @autographed on Telegram if you're looking to purchase a stable funcaptcha solution.

 Telegram - @autographed | https://t.me/autographed